About Tuberculosis (TB)

 • Loss of appetite

-People with latent TB often don’t feel unwell and have few symptoms, however the bacteria remain in their body and could become active later.
-This means it is always worth testing and monitoring someone who has potentially been exposed to the bacteria.
+People with latent TB infection won’t have any symptoms or be able to pass the bacteria to others.
+However, the bacteria remain in their body and could become active later.
+This means it is always worth testing someone who has potentially been exposed to the bacteria.

-• TB is usually diagnosed through a combination of:
+• Active TB disease is usually diagnosed through a combination of:

 • Symptoms